Infrasity-Labs/memclaw-build-fleet/README.md

 ---

-## What Is OpenClaw?

-[OpenClaw](https://docs.openclaw.ai) is a multi-agent runtime for running and chatting with AI agents from a terminal or web UI.
-Agents in OpenClaw connect to MCP servers — including MemClaw — for persistent fleet memory.

-**This repo is the plain-Python equivalent of that pattern.** You don't need OpenClaw to run it.
-If you want to hook the same MemClaw tenant into an OpenClaw session after running the pipeline, register the MCP server in Claude Code and query your fleet memories interactively — see [Querying Fleet Memories](#querying-fleet-memories).

 ## Why Multi-Agent?

 Single agents hit a wall when complexity grows.
 They lose context, contradict their earlier decisions, and have no way to enforce rules across a long task.

 **Multi-agent pipelines solve this by dividing work across specialists.** But they introduce a new problem: agents that can't see each other's decisions make contradictory choices.
 Agent A bans external JavaScript.
 Agent B loads a schema library from a CDN.
 Nobody catches it.

 **MemClaw fixes this with shared fleet memory.** Every agent writes its decisions before finishing.
 Every downstream agent recalls those decisions before acting.
-Constraints propagate automatically — not because the code hard-wires them, but because agents read each other's memory.
+Constraints propagate automatically not because the code hard-wires them, but because agents read each other's memory.

 This repo demonstrates that pattern end-to-end: